isc-projects/kea/doc/sphinx/arm/lfc.rst

 ========

-``kea-lfc`` is a service process that removes redundant information from the files used to provide persistent storage for the Memfile database backend.
+``kea-lfc`` is a service process that removes redundant information from the files used to provide persistent storage for the memfile database backend.
 This service is written to run as a standalone process.

 While ``kea-lfc`` can be started externally, there is usually no need to